 - Fraud in foreign labor contracting

-Our U visa attorneys can help you secure a certificate of helpfulness and assist you in obtaining a lawful permanent resident card.
-We understand that speaking with law enforcement can be intimidating if you do not currently have legal status, but we can serve as your guide and advocate in each step of the process.
+Our U visa attorneys can help you secure a certificate of helpfulness and assist you in obtaining a U visa.
+We understand that speaking with law enforcement can be intimidating if you do not currently have legal status.
+Our team can serve as your guide and advocate in each step of the process.

 If you are not sure if you qualify for a U visa, schedule an initial consultation with our Central Florida U Visa attorneys by calling 407-710-9026 or contacting us online